>TOPICS

 Transformation of relationships

-New possibilities open up, which, blinded by the repression of feeling, we could not perceive before.
+New possibilities open up that we could not perceive before, blinded by the suppression of emotion.
 Through this new mental attitude, we communicate and act differently.
 This in turn transforms our relationships, which suddenly feel completely different.
-What previously used to drive us crazy, now leaves us cold.
-No electricity flows through the trigger contacts.
-We can no longer understand, why it had upset us so much.
+What previously used to drive us crazy now leaves us cold.
+No current flows through the trigger contacts.
+We can no longer understand why we were so upset.

-Hence, if we pay attention to our demons, they are transformed into helping forces.
-Thus, we can release the energy that was spent in the fight against these demons.
+So when we pay attention to our demons, they are transformed into helping forces.
+In this way, we can release the energy that was spent fighting these demons.
 We learn, why we have so far reacted so violently to certain sentences or actions of others.

-Since the different negative emotions are usually closely intertwined, we discover the next demons as soon as one is fed-.
+The various negative emotions are usually closely intertwined.
+As soon as one is fed, we discover the next demons.
 Furthermore, the connections between these repressed, negative emotions become clear.

 Author: Eva Pudill